Finite complex reflection arrangements are K(pi,1): Generalized non-crossing partitions

 The operation sending $s\preccurlyeq t$ to $s^{-1}t$ is an analogue of the Kreweras complement operation.
 The map $s\mapsto s^{-1}\delta$ is an anti-automorphism of the lattice.

-In the Coxeter case, Chapoton (see \cite{chapoton}) discovered a general formula for the number $Z_W(N)$ of weak chains $s_1\preccurlyeq s_2 \preccurlyeq \dots \preccurlyeq s_{N-1}$ of length $N-1$ in $(S,\preccurlyeq)$, or equivalently for the number of \emph{complete} weak chains of length $N$.
+In the Coxeter case, Chapoton (see \cite{chapoton}) discovered a general formula for the number $Z_W(N)$ of weak chains $s_1\preccurlyeq s_2 \preccurlyeq \dots \preccurlyeq s_{N-1}$ of length $N-1$ in $(S,\preccurlyeq)$, or equivalently (via Lemma \ref{transferlemma} for the cardinality of $\CD_N(c)$.
 This formula continues to hold, though we are only able to prove this case-by-case (see \cite{athanasiadisreiner} and \cite{chapoton} for the Coxeter types; the $G(e,e,n)$ case was done in \cite{BC}; the remaining types are done by computer).

 \begin{prop} We have, for all $N$,

 \end{prop}

 \begin{coro} We have $|S| = \Cat(W)$. \end{coro}